1. What is goserelin (Zoladex)?

 Osteoporosis (thinning of the bone)

-Lack of oestrogen over a long period of time can cause thinning of the bones (osteoporosis).
-Your treatment team may suggest a DEXA (dual energy X-ray absorptiometry) scan to check bone mineral density before you start goserelin.
+Lack of oestrogen over a long period of time can cause osteoporosis (when bones lose their strength and are more likely to break).
+Your treatment team may suggest a DEXA (dual energy X-ray absorptiometry) scan to check your bone mineral density before you start goserelin.

 If you’re concerned about your risk of developing osteoporosis, talk to your treatment team.

-If you’re given goserelin to treat secondary breast cancer in the bone, you may have an increase in your symptoms for a short time following the start of treatment (sometimes referred to as ‘tumour flare’).
+If you’re given goserelin to treat secondary breast cancer in the bone, you may have an increase in your symptoms for a short time following the start of treatment.
+This is sometimes referred to as "tumour flare".

 High levels of calcium in the body